ReyAyanami/billing-engine/docs/modules/account.md

 **Location**: `src/modules/account/projections/account-projection.entity.ts`

-**Differences from Account Entity**:
-- Denormalized (no foreign keys)
-- Simpler structure (only fields needed for queries)
+**Key Points**:
+- This is the ONLY database table for accounts (no separate Account entity)
-- Updated by event handlers (eventual consistency)
+- Updated by event handlers consuming events from Kafka
+- Provides fast, denormalized reads
+- Eventually consistent with the event stream

 **Schema**: